elirancv/DistroKid-Release-Packer/docs/CONTRIBUTING.md

 ## Coding Standards

-This project follows strict coding standards defined in `.cursor/rules/distrokid.cursorrules`.
+This project follows strict coding standards.
 Key points:

 - **Python:** Use `pathlib.Path` for file operations, snake_case for functions
 - **JavaScript:** Use `path.join()` for paths, camelCase for functions
 - **JSON:** Use snake_case for all keys, ISO 8601 for dates
-- **File Naming:** Follow exact conventions (see Cursor Rules)
+- **File Naming:** Follow exact conventions defined in project guidelines

 ## Making Changes